Do they require planning permission?

 Have been assembled from no more than 2 parts

 Be no larger than 20m x 6.8m x 3.05m (internal ceiling height)

-Provided the unit meets these criteria, you should be able to put one in your garden.
+Provided your hut meets these criteria, you should be able to put one in your garden.
 Not all councils always agree or are clear on the legislation, however, and we would always recommend applying for a Lawful Development Certificate in order to protect your investment.

-If you want to station your shepherd hut or log cabin on agricultural land this requires an application for a change of use of the land.
+If you want to station one or more shepherd huts on agricultural land, this requires an application for a change of use of the land.
 In this case it is necessary to consider what planning policies might be applicable and other material considerations such as landscape and highways impact, etc.

 Whatever your plans, location or situation we can help and are happy to advise you about what might be required for your project whether large or small.